donaldpipowitch/casey/README.md

 ## Contribute

-In this section I want to take about how this program was created, so you are able to create similar projets, fork this project or contribute back to it.
+In this section I want to talk about how this program was created, so you are able to create similar projets, fork this project or contribute back to it.
 I'm happy if you can point out any spelling mistakes as I'm not a native english speaker.
-In general you're allowed to contribute features back to this project (e.g. like multiline support), but keep in mind that I'll only accepts pull requests if this _"Contribute"_ section is kept in sync with the changes.
+In general you're allowed to contribute features back to this project (e.g. like adding multiline support), but keep in mind that I'll only accepts pull requests if this _"Contribute"_ section is kept in sync with the changes.
 I hope you'll enjoy the read 👋

-Before we start on word of warning.
+Before we start one word of warning.
 I found some parts of this code to be quite "flaky".
 Take [this commit](https://github.com/donaldpipowitch/casey/commit/6df76a451275e1834b280c22702d420164cd738e) as an example.
 I'd expect that the deleted line behaves like the two new lines - and on Windows they actually did.
 But not on my Mac.
-(Funningly enough I tested the original lines again 18 days later and now they work on a Mac. 🤔) There are probably a lot more edge cases like that one, so take everything with a grain of salt.
+(Funningly enough I tested the original lines again 18 days later and now they work on my Mac. 🤔) There are probably a lot more edge cases like that one, so take everything with a grain of salt.

 To start make sure to have the same prequisites as mentioned in the _"Usage"_ section, namigly have [Rust installed with `rustup`](https://www.rust-lang.org).